hound-search/hound/README.md

 ## Running in Production

 There are no special flags to run Hound in production.
 You can use the `--addr=:6880` flag to control the port to which the server binds.
 Currently, Hound does not support TLS as most users simply run Hound behind either Apache or nginx.
-Adding TLS support is pretty straight forward though if anyone wants to add it.
+However, we are open to contributions to add TLS support.

 ## Why Another Code Search Tool?